 - Preheat the oven to 350 degrees.

-- In a large bowl, add sugar and flour and whisk to blend.
+- In a large bowl, add sugar, flour and the rest of the dry ingredients.
+Whisk to blend.

 - In a medium sized bowl, whisk egg yolks with the butter.